PlumeCat/tack/doc/OBJECTS_AND_ARRAYS.md

 [ element1, element2, element3, ... ]
 ```

-where an element can be the result of any arbitrary expression.
+where an element can be any arbitrary expression.

 Once an array is created, elements can be pushed/popped to the end with << and >> operators.